 THE MYSTERY OF LIFE

-Some of the most interesting revelations that have come to the New Covenant Church have been on the relationship of male to female.
-These have led us to review just what male and female are especially as we live in a Western society that has, over the last two or three decades, been progressively eroding distinctions.
-This has led to what is sometimes popularly called a "unisexual" society.
+Some of the most interesting revelations that have come to the Chavurat Bekorot have been on the relationship of male to female.
+These have led us to review just what male and female from a divine perspective are especially as we live in a Western society that has, over two to three decades, been progressively eroding distinctions.
+This has led to what is sometimes popularly called a 'unisexual' society.
 The blurring of the difference between genders has had many manifestations and we see, for example, how men and women wear the same clothes and even the same hair-styles, women opting for short hair to look more masculine and men opting for long hair to look more feminine.
 We have also seen women become more aggressive as they have found themselves having to compete with a false male patriarchy.
-And whilst, on the positive side, many men have become more sensitive, by and large society has become more "male" as both economically and socially the law of the jungle replaces wisdom and restraint.
+And whilst, on the positive side, many men have become more sensitive, by and large society has become more 'male' as both economically and socially the law of the jungle replaces wisdom and restraint.

-My purpose today is not, however, to look at these areas of the male-female relationship which have been examined in some detail elsewhere (See Women's Ministry in the First Church of Christ: An In-Depth Study of the Teachings of Peter and Paul).
-What I would like to do is to look at some biology, at what is sometimes called the "Second Book of Scripture" (relative to the Bible), or nature.
+My purpose today is not, however, to look at these areas of the male-female relationship which have been examined in some detail elsewhere (See Women's Ministry in the First Messianic Assemblies: An In-Depth Study of the Teachings of Peter and Paul).
+What I would like to do is to look at some biology, at what is sometimes called the 'Second Book of Scripture' (relative to the Bible), or Nature.
 For in nature we can find all sorts of clues as to the order of spiritual things.

 The Human Reproductive System